 Sally has held numerous board-level appointments including CEO of a Corporate Trust company and also co-chaired the Women in European Business annual conference.
 She has been active in corporate social responsibility initiatives supporting Inner London schools.
 Sally has a law degree from the University of London and a BA in psychology and political science from The Australian National University, Canberra.

 Sally is chair of C3’s Board.

-He is also Managing Director of Metapath, award-winning advisors to stakeholders across the health sector on policy, strategy and delivery of care.
-John has built a number of consumer centric businesses in the UK and across Europe at including GSK, Carphone Warehouse as well as private equity backed turnarounds.
-John is a chartered accountant and attended Wharton Business School.
+John has built a number of consumer-centric businesses in the UK and across Europe at including GSK, Carphone Warehouse as well as private equity-backed turnarounds.
+John is a fellow of the ICAEW and attended Wharton Business School.
 He has type 1 diabetes and leads an active lifestyle, including participating in international cycling events.

 John is chair of the finance committee for C3’s Board.

 Harpreet Sood is a physician currently working on national health-care policy and strategy focused on digital health as a Associate Chief Clinical Information Officer for the NHS.
 Prior to this, Harpreet was Senior Fellow in the office of the chief executive officer at NHS England.
 He worked on co-designing and scaling up the National Diabetes Prevention Programme, and co-developed the Five Year Forward View (2014).